esp0xdeadbeef/revshell/README.md

 # revshell.py
-use seleinum with python3 on revshells.com (or docker revshells) to generate shells.
+use selenium with python3 on revshells.com (or docker revshells) to generate shells.